patrickleyble/Personal-Website/README.md

+<div id="top"></div>

 # **PROJECT 2**
 ---
-The purpose of the project is to create a personal static webpage that will showcase skills regarding HTML, CSS, and Designing.
+The purpose of the project is to create a personal static webpage that will showcase knowledge on HTML, CSS, and Designing.

 ---
 * Website is live at https://patrickleyble.netlify.com